-The most significant estimates and assumptions include those used in determining the balance, amortization and recoverability of deferred policy acquisition costs; the liability for future policy benefits and claims; contingencies; provision for income taxes; deferred taxes; uncertain income tax positions and contingencies; allowance for loan losses for mortgage loans on real estate, allowance for credit losses on reinsurance recoverables and fixed maturity securities; valuation of and impairment losses on investments; and valuation of embedded derivatives.
+The most significant estimates and assumptions include those used in determining the balance, amortization and recoverability of deferred policy acquisition costs; the liability for future policy benefits and claims; amortization of cost of reinsurance assets and/or deferred reinsurance gains; contingencies; provision for income taxes; deferred taxes; uncertain income tax positions and contingencies; allowance for loan losses for mortgage loans on real estate, allowance for credit losses on reinsurance recoverables and fixed maturity securities; valuation of and impairment losses on investments; and valuation of embedded derivatives.
 Although some variability is inherent in these estimates, the recorded amounts reflect management's best estimates based on facts and circumstances as of the consolidated balance sheet date.
 Management believes the amounts provided are appropriate.